standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Auth Service

-We are in the process of moving some user/authentication related functionalities out of Syncing Server JS and into Auth serivce.
-In order to achieve that gradualy we are redirecting some requests internally to the Auth service from Syncing Server js to slowly strangle that functionality in Syncing Server JS.
+We are in the process of moving some user/authentication related functionalities out of Syncing Server JS and into Auth service.
+In order to achieve this, we are gradually redirecting some requests internally to the Auth service from Syncing Server JS.

 -`AUTH_SERVER_URL`: url to the Auth service.
 Default value should be kept.